Krillh/Airzlinshire/Majel/Majel Dictionary.md

 ---
 ## Word Forms
 #### 'R' Form
 The 'R' form is the root form of the word.
-It is the form used in nouns and has no ending.
+It is the form used in nouns and has no extra ending.
+Compound words are made using root forms.
 In compound words, the root form can act as any part of speech.
+Particles are also in root form.
 #### 'V' Form
 The 'V' form is the verb form.
-It is made by adding 'vo' (meaning: action) to the end of a word.
-The verb form of a root is often the action associated with it's root, but not always/
+It is made by adding 'vo' (meaning: action) to the end of a root.
+The verb form of a root is often the action associated with it's root, but not always.
+#### 'A' Form
+The 'A' form is the adjective form.
+It is made by adding 'to' (meaning: aspect) to the end of a root.
+The verb form is often derived from the verb form of that root, usually describing the main aspect of the verb form's action.